Ferdinand Rudolph Hassler: Career

 He was elected a member of the American Philosophical Society on 17 April 1807.
 Through the influence of Albert Gallatin, he was appointed by President Thomas Jefferson as professor of mathematics at the United States Military Academy from 1807 to 1810.
 Hassler was unpopular as a teacher and was dismissed on 31 December 1809, when John Calhoun, then Secretary of War, realized that Congress had not authorized the hiring of civilians to staff the academy.
 Hassler obtained another mathematics professorship at Union College at Schenectady from 1810 to 1811.

 U.S. coastal survey

-In 1811, he was employed by the federal government of the United States to begin a survey of the U.S. coast.
+In 1811, he was employed by the federal government of the United States to begin a hydrographic survey of the U.S. coast.
 An Act of Congress on February 10, 1807, appropriated $50,000 for the beginning of the work.
-In 1812, Hassler was appointed the superintendent of the first United States Coast Survey by the United States Congress.
+In 1812, Hassler was appointed the superintendent of the Survey of the Coast by the United States Congress.
 He was sent to France and England to collect supplies for the project.
 Hassler bought instruments of the most reputed French and British makers.
-After the British-American War of 1812 broke out, his instruments were confiscated as spoils of war and Hassler was detained in England until 1815 as the British thought him an enemy spy.
+After the War of 1812 broke out between the United States and the United Kingdom in 1812, his instruments were confiscated as spoils of war and Hassler was detained in England until 1815 as the British thought him an enemy spy.